Enrolment, study and financial support information – 20 September 2020

 All classes and seminars will continue to be delivered online.
 Prioritised pracs and labs will continue as timetabled at Waurn Ponds, Waterfront and Warrnambool campuses.

-Effective immediately on-campus teaching at Burwood Campus will be restricted to exempt units in nursing and midwifery.
-Further information for those enrolled in impacted units will be provided next week (week commencing 10 August) with details on support for changes in enrolment.
+On-campus teaching at Burwood Campus will be restricted to exempt units in nursing and midwifery.
+Information for students enrolled in other impacted units has been provided in unit sites or communicated direct via email.

 Will the temporary grading schema like T1/S1 be applied this study period?